koliseoapi/help/content/talks/talk-selection.md

 ---
 title: "Talk Selection"
 date: 2018-01-16T23:24:21+01:00
-summary: "The selection of the talks that will compose the final agenda can be decided by a selection committee.
+summary: "You can create a selection committee that will decide the final agenda.
 This page explains how to compose the committee and the mechanics of the selection process."
 weight: 30
 menu:
   main:
     parent: talks
 ---

-The selection of the talks that will compose the final agenda can be decided by a selection committee.
+You can create a selection committee that will decide the final agenda.
 This page explains how to compose the selection committee and the mechanics of the selection process.

 ## Forming a selection committee

-Simple events with a small number of proposals typically rely on one person that hand-picks the talks for the agenda, but for more complex events with hundreds of proposals you may need to put together a committee for this.
+Simple events with a small number of proposals typically rely on one person that hand-picks the talks for the agenda, but for more complex events with hundreds of proposals you may need to put together a committee.

 To invite a set of users to the selection committee of a request for proposals:

 1. Go to the edit page of your event.
 2. Select the **Request for proposals** tab and click on the R4P.
 3. Select the **Edit** &raquo; **Selection committee** tab.
 4. Introduce the [uuid]({{< ref "users/edit.md#uuid" >}}) of the user that you want to add to the committee.
-You can add as many members as you want.
+You can add as many members as needed.
 5. To save your changes, click the **Save** button.

 The new members will receive an e-mail with instructions to participate in the talk selection process.